opynfinance/GammaProtocol/docs/contracts-documentation/Otoken.md

 - `_collateralAsset`: asset that is held as collateral against short/written options

-- `_strikePrice`: strike price with decimals = 18
+- `_strikePrice`: strike price with decimals = 8

-- `_expiryTimestamp`: time of the option represented by unix timestamp
+- `_expiryTimestamp`: expiration timestamp of the option, represented as a unix timestamp

-- `_isPut`: is this a put option, if not it is a call
+- `_isPut`: True if a put option, False if a call option

 ### Function `mintOtoken(address account, uint256 amount) external`

-Mint oToken for an account.
+mint oToken for an account

-this is a Controller only method.
-Access control is taken care of by _beforeTokenTransfer hook.
+Controller only method where access control is taken care of by _beforeTokenTransfer hook

 #### Parameters:

-- `account`: the account to mint token to
+- `account`: account to mint token to

-- `amount`: the amount to mint
+- `amount`: amount to mint

 ### Function `burnOtoken(address account, uint256 amount) external`

-Burn oToken from an account.
+burn oToken from an account.

-this is a Controller only method.
-Access control is taken care of by _beforeTokenTransfer hook.
+Controller only method where access control is taken care of by _beforeTokenTransfer hook

 #### Parameters:

-- `account`: the account to burn token from
+- `account`: account to burn token from

-- `amount`: the amount to burn
+- `amount`: amount to burn

 ### Function `_getNameAndSymbol() → string tokenName, string tokenSymbol internal`

-generate name and symbol for an option
+generates the name and symbol for an option

-this function use named return variable to avoid stack-too-deep error
+this function uses a named return variable to avoid the stack-too-deep error

 #### Return Values:

-- tokenName ETHUSDC 05-September-2020 200 Put USDC Collateral
+- tokenName (ex: ETHUSDC 05-September-2020 200 Put USDC Collateral)

-- tokenSymbol oETHUSDC-05SEP20-200P
+- tokenSymbol (ex: oETHUSDC-05SEP20-200P)

-### Function `_getTokenSymbol(address token) → string internal`
+### Function `_getDisplayedStrikePrice(uint256 _strikePrice) → string internal`

-get token symbol
+convert strike price scaled by 1e8 to human readable number string

 #### Parameters:

-- `token`: the ERC20 token address
+- `_strikePrice`: strike price scaled by 1e8

+#### Return Values:

+- strike price string

 ### Function `_uintTo2Chars(uint256 number) → string internal`

-Internal function to get the number with 2 characters.
+return a representation of a number using 2 characters, adds a leading 0 if one digit, uses two trailing digits if a 3 digit number

 #### Return Values:

-- The 2 characters for the number.
+- 2 characters that corresponds to a number

 ### Function `_getOptionType(bool _isPut) → string shortString, string longString internal`

-return string of option type
+return string representation of option type

 #### Return Values:

-- shortString P or C
+- shortString a 1 character representation of option type (P or C)

-- longString Put or Call
+- longString a full length string of option type (Put or Call)

+### Function `_slice(string _s, uint256 _start, uint256 _end) → string internal`

+cut string s into s[start:end]

+#### Parameters:

+- `_s`: the string to cut

+- `_start`: the starting index

+- `_end`: the ending index (excluded in the substring)

 ### Function `_getMonth(uint256 _month) → string shortString, string longString internal`

-return string of month.
+return string representation of a month

 #### Return Values:

-- shortString SEP, DEC ...etc
+- shortString a 3 character representation of a month (ex: SEP, DEC, etc)

-- longString September, December ...etc
+- longString a full length string of a month (ex: September, December, etc)

-### Function `_beforeTokenTransfer(address from, address to, uint256 amount) internal`

-this function overrides the _beforeTokenTransfer hook in ERC20Initializable.sol.

-If the operation is mint or burn, requires msg.sender to be the controller.

-The function signature is the same as _beforeTokenTransfer defined in ERC20Initializable.sol.

-#### Parameters:

-- `from`: from address

-- `to`: to address

-- `amount`: amount to transfer